MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/export-to-data-lake.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

+Azure Synapse Link for Dataverse enables you to get near real-time insights over your data in Microsoft Dataverse.
+With a tight seamless integration between Dataverse and Azure Synapse Analytics, Azure Synapse Link enables you to run analytics, business intelligence and machine learning scenarios on your data.

 > [!NOTE]
 > Azure Synapse Link for Dataverse was formerly known as Export to data lake.
 The service was renamed effective May 2021 and will continue to export data to Azure Data Lake as well as Azure Synapse Analytics.

-## Introduction

-Azure Synapse Link for Dataverse enables you to get near real-time insights over your data in Microsoft Dataverse.
-With a tight seamless integration between Microsoft Dataverse and Azure Synapse Analytics, Azure Synapse Link enables you to run analytics, business intelligence and machine learning scenarios on your data.

 Using Azure Synapse Link, continuously export data from:

-- Microsoft Dataverse to Azure Synapse Analytics
+- Dataverse to Azure Synapse Analytics
-- Microsoft Dataverse to Azure Data Lake Storage Gen2
+- Dataverse to Azure Data Lake Storage Gen2

 The Azure Synapse Link for Dataverse is a service designed for enterprise big data analytics by delivering scalable high availability with disaster recovery capabilities.
 Data is stored in the Common Data Model format, which provides semantic consistency across apps and deployments.